-The Measure shall be in accordance with the provisions of Article 23 of the FwA and Article 33 of the Sectoral Agreement 134 on rules of procurement and the relevant provisions as covered by the Commission decision to confer management of aid on the management and control system in the country.
+The Technical Assistance Measure shall be implemented in accordance with the provisions of Article 23 of the FwA and Article 33 of the Sectoral Agreement on rules of procurement and the relevant provisions as covered by the Commission decision to confer management of aid on the management and control system in the country.

-The Instruction and the Manual, including the forms required for the implementation of the functions and procedures, shall be prepared by the Managing Authority in cooperation with the IPARD Agency in order to ensure transparency of the implementation procedure of the Measure.
+The Manual for implementation of the actions under the Technical Assistance Measure and Guidelines, including the forms required for the implementation of the functions and procedures, shall be prepared by the IPARD Agency and form integral part of the Memorandum of cooperation for implementation of Technical Assistance Measure, in order to ensure transparency of the implementation procedure of the Measure to the Managing Authority as final beneficiary.